Second only to the moose, the elk is the largest land mammal in the world, and a lot more aggressive.

 Before me stood a creature so large, I didn’t even have a name for it.
 This animal was so massively gigantic it towered over me as it stood regularly on all fours.
 Its fur was a deep, dark black and badly matted with large visible knots interweaved on its sides and back.

-What my mind grappled with was what lay on top of the beast.
+What my mind couldn’t immediately grapple with was what lay atop the body of the beast.

 On one side of its head were antlers I didn’t know could actually exist, they were that awe-rendering.
 It was multi-pronged with each spike jutting outwards from every angle possible.
-(Nature’s way of providing the beast the most effective method for optimal gutting).
-On the other side of the animal’s head was a bloody stalk of what must have been the remnants of the other antler which in all likelihood was still embedded in the shredded corpse of the slain creature that last had the misfortune of crossing its path.
+(Nature’s way of providing the most effective method for optimal gutting).
+The other side of the animal’s head displayed a bloody stalk of what must have been the remnants of the antler’s matching set which in all likelihood was still embedded in the shredded corpse of the slain creature that last had the misfortune of crossing its path.

 I had just come in direct contact with a fully grown bull elk.

 Neither one of us heard the other coming and after the initial shock of surprise, the elk snorted hard through its nostrils while lowering its head down to the ground.
 His left leg straightened as it stomped forward before dragging its hoof backwards in the dirt.